Amitro123/vtrack-ai-studio/README.md

 #### Tab 3: Remove Objects 🗑️

 1. Click on an object to remove
-2. SAM2 tracks it across frames
+2. SAM3 tracks it across frames
-3. ProPainter inpaints to remove it
+3. OpenCV inpaints to remove it
 4. Download the cleaned video

 **Use Case**: Remove unwanted objects or people from videos